 McLane Advanced Technologies, Temple, Texas, was recently awarded a $52 million time-and-materials contract for post deployment software support for the Standard Army Maintenance System.
 National Capitol Region Contracting Center, Alexandria, Virginia, is the contracting activity.

 Autometric Incorporated, a wholly-owned subsidiary of Boeing Space and Intelligence Systems Division, Springfield, Virginia, was recently awarded an $8 million contract for data production of high-resolution terrain elevation for bare earth and reflective surfaces.
 National Geospatial & Intelligence Agency, St. Louis, Missouri, is the contracting activity.

 L-3 Communications TCS Incorporated, Warner Robins, Georgia, was awarded a $61 million contract to install eight precision strike packages on MC-130W aircraft.
 Warner-Robins Air Logistics Center, Robins Air Force Base, Georgia, is the contracting activity.

-Trident Systems Incorporated, Fairfax, Virginia, is being awarded a more than $48 million contract for the procurement of technology solutions for persistent intelligence, surveillance and reconnaissance on small unmanned aerial vehicle platforms.
-The U.S. Naval Air Warfare Center Aircraft Division, Lakehurst, New Jersey, is the contracting activity.
+Rockwell Collins Incorporated, Cedar Rapids, Iowa, is being awarded a $29 million contract for the procurement of 55 AN/ARC-243 high frequency radio/ACQ-8 data link systems for the P-3C/EP-3 aircraft for the U.S. Navy, the Government of Norway, and various foreign military sales customers.
+The Naval Air Warfare Center Aircraft Division, Lakehurst, New Jersey, is the contracting activity.